The Burdett Trust's latest empowerment grants programme: 'People Living with Frailty' is now closed to new applications.

-The Burdett Trust is pleased to announce its latest empowerment grants programme: 'People Living with Frailty'.
-The Trust is seeking to support projects that will promote and evaluate innovative interventions, practices and services that meet the needs of people living with frailty.
+The programme will support projects that will promote and evaluate innovative interventions, practices and services that meet the needs of people living with frailty.
 The Trust is particularly interested in initiatives that will encourage and disseminate evidence-based practice that will have an impact on health and social care outcomes for this vulnerable patient group.
 All projects must be nurse-led and have the nursing contribution to healthcare at their core.
 Priority will be given to proposals that demonstrate a strong patient-centred engagement narrative and an interprofessional approach.
 Proposals must be well-argued and demonstrate why the project is needed, what benefits and impacts it will deliver and how it will generate learning that can be shared, disseminated and adopted more widely.

 PREVIOUS EMPOWERMENT PROGRAMMES